Home Latest Walks Long-distance paths Lake District Chiltern Hills Photographs Links Huntington's Disease Association

 I did this very short walk on Wednesday 22nd April 2009.
 It was a lovely Spring day, warm and sunny, but I had a few things to sort out, so I could only do a very short walk in the afternoon.
 This is a walk from home that I often do when I have just under an hour to spare for a walk.

-I started by walking northwest along Common Road, and taking the path on the right immediately beyond the small industrial estate.
+I started by walking northwest along Common Road (the section that continues straight on where the main road curves left towards Whipsnade), and taking the path on the right immediately beyond the small industrial estate.
 This path soon joins a farm track.

 Common Road, Kensworth